Grand Central Oyster Bar

 • price 4 of 4

-Although a slew of Luger copycats have prospered in the last several years, none have captured the elusive charm of this beer-hall style eatery, with well-worn wooden floors and tables, and waiters in waistcoats and bow ties.
-Excess is the thing, like the huge porterhouse for two.
+Although a slew of Luger copycats have prospered in the last several years, none have captured the elusive charm of this beer-hall style eatery, with well-worn wooden floors and table and waiters in waistcoats and bow ties.
+Excess is the name of the game here, like exemplified by the huge porterhouse for two.
 Go for it all—it’s a singular New York experience that’s worth having.

 Advertising